isomerpages/govtech-stp/_travellers-from-malaysia/01c-rgl-faq.md

 #### 14. Why was my application rejected?

-SafeTravel Pass applications may be rejected for reasons, including the following:
+<span class="test" style="font-size:20px;"> SafeTravel Pass applications may be rejected for reasons, including the following: </span>

 : a.
 Inadequate justifications provided for reason of travelinformation provided.
 : b.
 Non-compliant controlled itinerary submitted.